upfrontjs/framework/docs/cookbook.md

 #### Alias methods

-There may be some logic you frequently use, but it might not be apparent at the first glance what's happening or can be simpler to comprehend.
+There may be some logic you frequently use, but it might not be apparent at the first glance what's happening or can be made simpler to comprehend.

 For example, you may express that you want the first model like so: